Germanwatch-Blog

 Blogpost

 The global energy transition is unattainable without China.
-Therefore, Robert Habeck should emphasize climate policy relations during his visit to Beijing.
-Here are six proposals for pragmatic cooperation between Germany and China to benefit climate action.
+Therefore, Robert Habeck should emphasise climate policy relations during his visit to Beijing.
+Here are six proposals for pragmatic co-operation between Germany and China to benefit climate action.

 Blogpost